noir-lang/noir/docs/docs/how-aztec-works/accounts.md

 ### Account Alias

-The main privacy account public key is associated with a human-readable alias when the account registers a new signing key (see below).
+The account public key is associated with a human-readable alias when the account registers a new signing key (see below).
 The alias can be anything (20 alphanumeric, lowercase characters or less) as long as it hasn't been claimed yet.

 Do not forget your alias.
 If you forget your alias you will not be able to share it to make it easy for them to send you asset notes.